igoramadas/expresser/README.md

 or the `NEW_RELIC_APP_NAME` and `NEW_RELIC_LICENSE_KEY` environment variables.
 Detailed info can be found inside the App module source code.

 ### Database
-*   Supports reading, updating and deleting documents on MongoDB servers.
+*   Supports reading, updating and deleting documents on MongoDB databases.
 *   Automatic switching to a failover database in case the main one is down.

+The Database module has 3 main methods: `get`, `set` and `del`.

-Expresser provides a super simple failover mechanism that will switch to a backup database in case the main database fails repeatedly.
+It also provides a super simple failover mechanism that will switch to a backup database in case the main database fails repeatedly.
 This will be activated only if you set the `Settings.Database.connString2` value.
 Please note that Expresser won't keep the main and backup database in sync!
 If you wish to keep them in sync you'll have to implement this feature yourself - we suggest using background workers with IronWorker: http://iron.io.

 If the `Settings.App.paas` setting is enabled, the Database module will automatically figure out the connection details for the following MongoDB services: AppFog, MongoLab, MongoHQ.

+If you're using Backbone.js or any other framework which uses `id` as the document identifier, you might want to leave the `Settings.Database.normalizeId` true, so the Database module will parse results and convert "_id" to "id" on output documents and from "id" to "_id" when saving documents to the db.

 ### Firewall
 *   Automatic protection against SQLi, CSS and LFI attacks.